Make Up a System (2.0)

 Yeah, they are the tab styled ones.

-Williamsville Savings & Trust Tower (Williamsville, Ind.)–a 25 story office tower in the central business district–built in 1927 in the art deco style by the Cleveland firm of Walker & Weeks. a matching expansion was added in 1954 by the same firm, which involved adding air-conditioning to the existing structure and an underground parking garage
+Samuelsville Savings & Trust Tower (Samuelsville, Ind.)–a 25 story office tower in the central business district–built in 1927 in the art deco style by the Cleveland firm of Walker & Weeks. a matching expansion was added in 1954 by the same firm, which involved adding air-conditioning to the existing structure and an underground parking garage; windows and entrance doors are solid bronze, with a pair of International-Van Kannel revolving units.

 The FA system is an Autocall-Howe transmitting system with the central supervisory unit in the front lobby. initiating devices are LSPW (original section) and NYSP (1954 addition) coded pulls.
 Pyrotronics F3 smoke detectors and an FIU system, (which is tied into the existing one) were installed as part of the renovation (they are installed in mechanical rooms, penthouse, basement, and storage closets).
 The signals used are Autocall R8 & 10 single stroke bells and two RF4 trouble bells.